Hilde von Stolz

-Hilde von Stolz (8 July 1903 in Segesvár, Nagy-Küküllő County, Austria-Hungary, now Romania – 16 December 1973 in Berlin) was an Austrian-German actress.
+Hilde von Stolz (8 July 1903 in Segesvár, Nagy-Küküllő County, Austria-Hungary, now Romania – 16 December 1973 in West Berlin, West Germany) was an Austrian-German actress.

 Von Stolz attended the Max Reinhardt Seminar in Vienna and made her debut at the local Kammerspielen.
 She subsequently performed at various theaters in Vienna and in the Theater am Schiffbauerdamm in Berlin.